-Finding employment in natural resource occupations, ecology and environmental disciplines can be a challenging adventure.
+Finding employment in natural resource occupations, conservation, ecology and environmental disciplines can be a challenging adventure.
 Competition is stiff, even at the entry level.
 Just like a wolf or a lynx, you'll need endless patience to stalk the perfect job and excellent timing to pounce at the right time.
-Just like the carnivoires, you may not get a second chance, so check the
+Just like the carnivoires, you may not get a second chance.

-Newest Job Announcements first and be sure to refresh/reload your pages for the latest list.
+Check the Newest Job Announcements frequently.
+Be sure to refresh or reload your browser pages for the latest list.
 If you don't see what you want, then widen the search with the annotated links lists organized by topic.

 Yes, good jobs are hard to find.
 Yes, getting hired can be difficult.
-But 'hard" and 'difficult' aren't the same as impossible (otherwise salmon wouldn't bother swimming upstream).
+But 'hard' and 'difficult' aren't the same as impossible (otherwise salmon wouldn't bother swimming upstream).
 Get started and don't quit until you've reached your goal.
-If us '50 something' people can do it in a tough job market, you surely can, too.

 Career Categories are at the left, starting with Newest Jobs.
-You should always keep in mind that most environmental jobs websites end up with a mix of listings, not just one profession.
-I've sorted the links into groups based on the most common types of jobs posted at each web site, but you'll want to check related topic categories to do a thorough job search.
-Bookmark your likeliest locations for frequent viewing.
+You should always keep in mind that most environmental jobs websites end up with a mix of listings covering multiple outdoor occupations.
+I've sorted the links into groups based on the most common types of jobs posted at each web site.
+You should check related topic categories to do a thorough job search.
+Bookmark the best sites for frequent visits.

 Links are manually checked.
 However, the web is always changing.
 Web sites move.
 Domain holders change.
 If you follow a link and it's not what you expected to find, please e-mail me with details.
 Also, if you want to share a great outdoor job link, let me know.